Pytest-with-Eric/pytest-mocking-email-course/README.md

 # Pytest Mocking Email Course

-This repo contains the sample code for the Pytest Mocking Email Course.
+This repo contains the sample code for the Pytest Mocking Email Course on Pytest with Eric.

 # Requirements